ladjs/superagent/Readme.md

 - Latest Android, iPhone
 - IE10 through latest.
 IE9 with polyfills.
 Even though IE9 is supported, a polyfill for `window.FormData` is required for `.field()`.

 Node 6 or later is required.
+For older browsers ES6-to-ES5 translation (like Babel) is required.

 ## Plugins